XIVN1987/DAPCmdr/README.md

 # DAPCmdr
-J-LINK Commander like tool for CMSIS-DAP (DAPLink) and ST-Link Debugger
+J-LINK Commander like tool for DAPLink (CMSIS-DAP)

-To run this tool, you need python 2.7, enum34 and a usb backend (hidapi or pywinusb for windows, pyusb for linux, hidapi for mac)
+To run this tool, you need python 3.6 and a usb backend (hidapi or pywinusb for windows, pyusb for linux, hidapi for mac)

 ![](https://github.com/XIVN1987/DAPCmdr/blob/master/截屏.jpg)